Josephine Lake: Outflow

 Icicle Creek is the outlet of Josephine Lake, less than a mile from the crest of the Cascade Range and the headwaters of Tunnel Creek, a tributary of the west-flowing Skykomish River.
 Josephine Lake's altitude is 4685 ft.
 Icicle Creek flows south from the lake through a deep and narrow granite valley.
 After a few miles it turns southeast and its gorge broadens into a classic glacier-carved U-shape.

 Josephine Lake's cold waters flowing into Icicle Creek are critical for fish and wildlife within Icicle Canyon, the easternmost gateway of the Alpine Lakes Wilderness.

 Name

 Along with neighboring lakes, Josephine Lake was given its name by Albert Hale Sylvester, a topographer for the United States Geological Survey working throughout the North Cascades National Park Complex in the 1900s.
-The name is purported to be from Josephine Williams, wife of a ranger from Sylveter's district office.
+The name is purported to be from Josephine Williams, wife of a ranger from Sylvester's district office.